 A lot of folks in the Lean Six Sigma world talk about the notion of “go to gemba.”
 Gemba is a Japanese term that means “the real place,” or “the source.”
-To go to gemba means to go where the action is happening, such as visiting the manufacturing plant to see what’s going on.
-While it often refers to visiting a physical location, I would argue that you can also go to gemba with the customer.
+To go to gemba means to go where the action is, such as the manufacturing plant.
+While it often refers to visiting a physical location, you can also go to gemba with the customer.

-Another example: on behalf of another client, I visited about fifty car dealers in Canada over the course of several weeks.
-I sat down in each dealership with the business manager and asked them questions about their business.
-It gave us insights into what they did and how they did it beyond anything we could have ever expected, because without going to gemba with the customer, or going to the customers’ gemba, we were only making assumptions.
+For another client, I visited roughly fifty car dealers over the course of several weeks in Canada.
+I sat down with the business manager in each dealership and asked questions about their business.
+It gave insight into what they did and how they did it beyond anything we ever expected.
+Without going to gemba with the customer, or going to the customers’ gemba, we were only making assumptions.

-What has been your experience with customer feedback vs. actual buying behavior?
-What strategic business planning approaches are you using to ensure that you are meeting your customers’ actual needs – not just what you think they need or even what they tell you they want?
+What has your experience been with customer feedback vs. actual buying behavior?
+What strategic business planning approaches are you using to ensure you’re meeting customers’ actual needs – not just what you think they need or even what they say they want?